gorsat/6809/README.md

 It might be useful for someone doing some retro work and it's definitely entertaining for those who want to relive the magic of early 1980s computing.

 ## Getting Started
-To sanity check the repo, you can run a quick build and test:
+This program runs on Mac, Windows and Linux (only tested on Ubuntu).
+To sanity check it, you can run a quick test:
 ```
 cargo test
 ```